NES International School

-NES International School is an IB accredited school in Mumbai, India having schools in Mulund and Dombivli.
-The school was established in 2005, by Dr. Ramaswamy Varadarajan who has also founded the NES High School, Bhandup in 1963.
+NES International School is an IB accredited school in Mumbai, and is widely recognized among the leading schools in Mulund for its commitment to academic excellence and global education standards.
 It is known for its reputation as one of the best schools in Mumbai and the 3rd best school in India.

 NES International School Mulund, which features amongst top international schools in Mumbai, has been an IB school since March 2009.

 Dr. R Varadarajan, the founder Principal of NES International is also the secretary general of South Asia International Baccalaureate Schools Association.